How resilience in the face of disruption defined this year’s A-level cohort

 Leaders praise ‘extraordinarily resilient cohort’

-Oliver Wright, headteacher at Upton Court Grammar in South East England, noted that this year’s cohort had seen widespread disruption to their learning and a “ten-fold” rise in mental health needs.
+Oliver King, headteacher at Upton Court Grammar in South East England, noted that this year’s cohort had also seen a “ten-fold” rise in mental health needs.

-Patrick Cozier, headteacher at Highgate Wood Secondary, in London, said his school had seen demand for mental health provision going “through the roof”, with “more special arrangements put in place” during the exam period.
+Patrick Cozier, headteacher at Highgate Wood Secondary, in London, echoed this, explaining that his school had seen demand for mental health provision going “through the roof”, with “more special arrangements put in place” during the exam period.

 Since the pandemic, leaders have warned of “inconsistent recovery” of pupils’ mental health, with poor wellbeing also blamed for contributing to lower pupil attendance.